navigation is too slow

 Please note: This expert may not be available for every date of this program.

 Activity note: Hotel check-in available from 3:00 p.m.

-Afternoon: Program Registration, 3:00-5:00 p.m.: After you have your room assignment, come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your name-tag, up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
+Afternoon: Program Registration 3:00-5:00 p.m.: Come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
 If you arrive late, please ask for your packet at the front desk when you check in.
-Orientation: At 5:00 p.m. the Group Leader will greet everyone with a warm welcome and lead introductions.
+Orientation at 5:00 p.m.: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the program theme, the up-to-date daily schedule and any changes, discuss safety guidelines, emergency procedures, roles and responsibilities, and answer any questions you may have.
 Transportation for program-related activities will be via motorcoach unless specified otherwise.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Evening: Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.

 Activity note: The activity level for this program is "Keep the Pace."
 Participants should be able to walk up to two miles a day over uneven varied terrain and stand up to an hour at a time.
 All program activity takes place at an elevation of 7,000 feet; routine activity, such as walking and climbing stairs will be more challenging than at sea level.
 We ask that you be realistic in assessing your physical condition so that you can fully enjoy all aspects of the program.